Accidents happen – when they do, a dash cam can help keep things simple.

-None of these dash cam setups require you to think about charging their battery packs as all support automatic charging when necessary.
+None of these dash cam setups requires you to think about charging their battery packs as all support automatic charging when necessary.

 To identify license plates, particularly in low light – it’s best to stick to 1080p.

-All of the dash cams on our list support auto-looping, so there’s no reason to downscale resolution for storage purposes.
+All dash cams on our list support auto-looping, so there’s no reason to downscale resolution for storage purposes.

 That said, the differences between the various models in this regard are unlikely to make a significant difference in the event of an accident.

-Units that support larger capacity SD cards might be more appealing to those looking to record and edit footage of epic tours and rides.
+Units that support larger capacity SD cards might appeal to those looking to record and edit footage of epic tours and rides.